Table of Contents

 THC stands for tetrahydrocannabinol.
 The psychoactive ingredient is commonly used to enhance the focus, euphoria, and creativity of the user.
 It is the chemical responsible for a majority of the psychological effects of cannabis.

 While people around the world have used cannabis for these properties, THC only garnered scientific study in the 1960s.
 In 1964, chemists Raphael Mechoulam and Yechiel Gaoni isolated the cannabinoid.
 As a result, the duo was later able to create completely synthetic versions of the compound.
+THC is classified as a Schedule I controlled substance by the DEA due to its high potential for abuse.

 The chemical is one of more than 100 cannabinoids in marijuana.
 THC is in the resin of the plant as well as its reproductive organs.
 Other chemical compounds include CBD, cannabigerol (CBG), Cannabinol (CBN), and 9-tetrahydrocannabinol acid (THCa), which have distinct properties and benefits.